runelite/runelite/README.md

 ## Private Servers
 Currently we support RSMod which can be found at: https://github.com/Tomm0017/rsmod
 ```
-Use -local-injected and -private-server args.
+Use -private-server arg.
+Set codebase in ./codebase.
 Replace modulus in RSBufferMixin.

-Set codebase in PrivateRSAppletStub.
+Use -local-injected if you make changes to mixins

 Disable Default World plugin if you have it enabled, this causes issues with codebase.
 ```
 ## License